Page 1: Biography

 Pompallier, Jean Baptiste François

-This biography, written by E. R. Simmons, was first published in the Dictionary of New Zealand Biography in 1990, and updated in November, 2010.
+This biography, written by E. R. Simmons, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in November, 2010.

 Jean Baptiste François Pompallier was born in Lyons, France, on 11 December 1801, the third son of Françoise Pompallier and her husband, Pierre Pompallier, who died 8½ months after the birth.
 François, as he was called by his family, received the education of a gentleman.
 For a time he served as an officer of dragoons and is also said to have worked in the silk trade, possibly with his stepfather, Jean Marie Solichon, a Lyons silk manufacturer.
 In 1825 he entered the Lyons seminary, was ordained in 1829, and served for seven years in the archdiocese of Lyons, becoming closely associated with the nascent Society of Mary and its founder, Jean-Claude Colin.
 Chosen by Rome as first vicar apostolic of Western Oceania, Pompallier was consecrated titular bishop of Maronea on 30 June 1836.